apicollective/apibuilder-cli/README.md

 ## update

-Invoke code generator based on configuration from a yaml configuration file
+Invoke code generator based on configuration stored in a local file:

     bin/apibuilder update [--path path] [--org org-name] [--app project-name]

-        path defaults to .apibuilder/config in the current directory.
+        path defaults to `.apibuilder/config` in the current directory.
+Note that this file should contain only the parameters needed to identify which code generators to invoke and is independent from the global `~/.apibuilder/config` file where you store your token.

         Specifying `--org` will limit the update to only projects within that org;
         all code generated from other orgs will remain untouched.
 Can be combined with